evanm4183/BetNFL/README.md

 ![Home Page](./Readme_Photos/HomePage.png)

 ### Available Bets
 As stated above, this is the view for bettors when they click on a game.
-Furthermore, bettors can click on the card with the odds they like and are given a form to place a bet.
+Furthermore, bettors can click on one of these cards, and they will be prompted with a form to place a bet.

 ![View Odds](./Readme_Photos/AvailableBets.png)